What is the CELTA?

 It is both Cambridge’s name on the certificate, and the stringent, demanding nature of the course that make the CELTA the most sought-after entry-level qualification in the ELT (English Language Teaching) industry.
 To be allowed on the course, candidates must have English language skills equivalent to C1 on the Common European Framework of Reference for Languages (CEFR) or an IELTS score of 7.5.
 Once on the course, candidates are assessed on written work (assignments) and, more importantly, teaching practice sessions with real students that total no less than six hours.
 While most participants pass, candidates can, and sometimes do fail, and it is this rigorousness that reinforces the value of the course.
 Upon successful completion of the course, candidates receive one of three grades: a Pass A, Pass B, or a Pass.
 CELTA is regulated at Level 5 of the Qualifications and Credit Framework for England, Wales and N. Ireland.

-In an effort to adapt to the new circumstances imposed by the Covid-19 pandemic, Cambridge Assessment has temporarily allowed centres to run a fully online CELTA course.
+In an effort to adapt to the new circumstances imposed by the Covid-19 pandemic, Cambridge Assessment has temporarily allowed centers to run a fully online CELTA course.
 All the elements of the course will be conducted online, including input, assignments, teacher observation, teaching practice, assisted lesson planning, and feedback.

 The content, assessment criteria, and final certificate are the same for the online course as for the face-to-face course.
 Crucially, there is no mention on the certificate of whether the course was taken online or face-to-face.